janverschelde/PHCpack/src/doc/source/tutorial.rst

 The software is developed for command line interactions.
-Because there is no interpreter provided with PHCpack, there are interfaces to computer algebra systems like Maple.
+Because there is no interpreter provided with PHCpack, there are interfaces to :index:`computer algebra` systems such as for example Maple.

 From the web site mentioned above we can download the Maple procedure run_phc and an example worksheet on how to use this procedure.